SpyglassMC/Spyglass/README.md

 # Repository Structure

 - `dist`: Bundled files.
+These files are only included in the VSCode extension.
   - `client.js`: Stuff related to the client.
-Only included in the VSCode extension.
   - `server.js`: Stuff related to the server.
-Included in both the VSCode extension and the NPM package.
-- `lib`: TypeScript Declaration (`.d.ts`) files.
+- `lib`: Compiled JavaScript codes and TypeScript declaration (`.d.ts`) files.
 These files are only included in the NPM package.
 - `src`: TypeScript source code.
+These files are only included in the GitHub repository.